NickMcConnell/AngbandPlus/x_readme.txt

 leveling up the items.
 When I say kill monsters, I really mean anything that gains XP.
 Disarming traps also works, for example.

+There are five grades of rings and amulets.
+Copper, Silver, Gold, Platinum, and Adamantium.
+The more valuable the material, the higher level an imbued soul can reach.

+Level 2 - Copper
+Level 3 - Silver
+Level 4 - Gold
+Level 5 - Platinum
+Level 6 - Adamantium

+In addition, Adamantium is immmune to being destroyed by the elements.

 Currently, each monster letter has a soul type associated with it.
 This means that the soul of a snotling gives the same benefits as that of a black orc.
 Monster types that you encounter in the first few levels of the game